gregermendle/remix-ai-chat-stack/README.md

 Click this button to create a [Gitpod](https://gitpod.io) workspace with the project set up and Fly pre-installed

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/gregermendle/remix-ai-chat-stack/tree/main)

-> [!CAUTION]
-> This template is an example of how you can use Langchain and OpenAI in a Remix App.
-Embeddings are stored in an in memory vector database and are not cached or saved between server restarts.
-Be careful as repeatedly running this embedding code with a large number of documents may incur charges on your OpenAI account.

 ## Development